 Where can you find an internship?

-In addition to meeting with the Management Internship Coordinator, here are some other places to look for an internship…
+In addition to meeting with the Internship Coordinator, here are some other places to look for an internship…

-(5) Go to websites of specific organizations that interest you.
+(4) Go to websites of specific organizations that interest you.
 Organizations often advertise internships on their websites, with information about how to apply.

-Students must have a minimum of 30 credits in Management courses before they can receive credit for their internship.
-These 30 credits may come from the required Management courses in MGMT, ACCT, and ECON.
-Please do not submit an internship proposal if your transcript does not have a record of these 30 credits because you will not be permitted to enroll in MGMT 489 and receive credit for your internship.
+Complete and submit the BUS 489 Prerequisite Form.
+Students must have a minimum of 30 credits in business courses before they can receive credit for their internship.
+These 30 credits may come from the required courses in BUS (previously MGMT), ACCT, and ECON.
+Please do not submit an internship proposal if your transcript does not have a record of these 30 credits because you will not be permitted to enroll in BUS 489 and receive credit for your internship.

-Step 4: Write your proposal
+Step 4: Write Your Project Proposal

 Your proposal must be in the correct format, have a professional appearance and be free of any grammar or spelling errors.
 If these errors are found, it will be returned.
-Since the project is proposed by the student, the proposal must be written by the you in first person (for example, use “I will” rather than “the intern will”).
+Because the project is proposed by the student, the proposal must be written by you in first person (for example, use “I will” rather than “the intern will”).
 There must be only one internship host supervisor identified on this proposal—this will be the person who will be responsible for supervising your work.
 The proposal must no longer than one page and formatted exactly as shown in the example below with the following specifications:

 - Times New Roman font